 - Join the Area51 discussion forum

-- Join our IRC channel #phpbb-dev on Freenode.
+- Join our #development Discord channel or our IRC channel #phpbb-dev on Freenode.
 This is where real time development discussions happen.

 - Find a small issue to fix.
-You can try this list of easy to fix issues, search the tracker yourself or ask on IRC what you can fix.
+You can try this list of easy to fix issues, search the tracker yourself or ask on Discord or IRC what you can fix.

 - Create a GitHub account and fork the phpBB repository.
-See Git for further information about phpBB repositories or ask on IRC.
+See Git for further information about phpBB repositories or ask on Discord or IRC.

 - Make the changes necessary to fix the issue.
 Be sure to create a bug branch and follow our coding guidelines and commit message rules.

 - Create a pull request on GitHub and fill out the pull request template.
 Pull requests with correctly filled out templates will be linked to from JIRA, our tracker.

 - Request review of your changes on Discord or IRC.

 After you fix a bug and submit a pull request, it is always a good idea to stick around and continue being involved with the project.
 The recommended way of doing that is being on Discord in #development or IRC in #phpbb-dev and periodically checking and perhaps posting on Area51 forums.
 This gives phpBB team members an opportunity to talk to you about the changes you submitted in your pull request(s), as well as about your GSoC application.
 You will gain a better understanding of how phpBB development happens and will be more prepared for a productive and successful summer.
 Historically speaking, applicants that were active on Discord or IRC and started getting involved with the project prior to their application tended to submit better proposals and were therefore more likely to be selected.